shorepine/amy/README.md

 Copy this repository to your `Arduino/libraries` folder as `Arduino/libraries/amy`, and `#include <AMY-Arduino.h>`.
 There are examples for the Pi Pico, ESP32 (and variants), and Teensy (works on 4.X and 3.6 -- the 3.2 should work but there may be an I2S bug.)
 Use the File->Examples->AMY Synthesizer menu to find them.

 At this time, we don't support multicore in Arduino like we do for bare metal MCUs, as the board support packages make assumptions that conflict with AMY.
-You get a buffer a samples back from us and you can do whatever you want with it, including sending over I2S, DACs, modifying it.
+You get a buffer a samples back from us and you can do whatever you want with it, including sending over I2S, DACs, or modifying it.

 ## Using AMY in your software

-To use AMY in your own software, simply copy the .c and .h files in `src` to your program and compile them, or run `setup.py install` to be able to `import amy` in Python to generate audio signals directly in Python.
+To use AMY in your own software, simply copy the .c and .h files in `src` to your program and compile them, or run `cd src; pip install .` to be able to `import amy` in Python to generate audio signals directly in Python.
 No other libraries should be required to synthesize audio in AMY.

 You'll want to make sure the configuration in `amy_config.h` is set up for your application / hardware.